isaacnmm/pestpolicy-hugo2XX/content/posts/what-animals-eat-bed-bugs/index.md

 ###  5. House Centipedes

-The [House Centipedes](https://en.wikipedia. org/wiki/Scutigera_coleoptrata) are hated by humans but they'll also eat many invertebrates including cockroaches, bed bugs, termites, and spiders.
+The [House Centipedes](https://en.wikipedia.org/wiki/Scutigera_coleoptrata)are hated by humans but they'll also eat many invertebrates including cockroaches, bed bugs, termites, and spiders.
 The centipedes (that have a body that's yellowish-brown) are considered disgusting by most people but the house species will eat bed bugs.
 These bugs have flattened and long bodies - that'll go up to1-1/2 inches in length.

 Each of their body section has a (thread-like, slender, and long) pair of legs - that have some white and black banding. - The centipedes have well-developed and large eyes - they're beneficial and harmless to humans but will predate on insects, bed bugs, ants, silverfish, cockroaches, termites, spiders, andNo See Umstoo.
 The thirty legged arthropods measure about 15 centimeters in body length - they'll hunt bed bugs and cockroaches.